 The primary category back-to-school shoppers will be interested in are school supplies, but don’t ignore other categories.
 They will also be looking at apparel, shoes, electronics, sporting goods, books, music, and other related categories.

-Not only will those categories offer products that complement school supplies but back-to-school shopping also tends to fulfill the wants and needs that extend beyond school.
+Not only will those categories offer products that complement school supplies, but back-to-school shopping also tends to fulfil the wants and needs that extend beyond school.

 2. Create back-to-school product collections and landing pages